Yearly High Scholarship Award, 1986–87 (University of Washington).

 Paris, France (from Charles University), short stay for comparative cultural research at various institutions including the Library at the Roland Garros Museum, École de la cause Freudienne, & the École Normale Supérieure: 10/11, 10/13, and 10/15.

 University of Winchester, Winchester, UK, six one-week stays on an Erasmus teacher-scholar exchange program (invite from the Director of Internationalisation Alasdair Spark): 1/12, 1–2/13, 1–2/14, 3–4/16, 2/17, 2/19, and 3/20.

 University of Tel Aviv, Tel Aviv, Israel, one-week stay on a scholar exchange program (invited by prof. Shirley Sharon Zisser): 5/12.

 Affiliate Associate Professor formerly Visiting Scholar, EnglishDepartment, University of Washington-Seattle, for comparative cultural research (invited by dr. Robert McNamara, prof. Brian M. Reed, Chair) officially 15 June–30 September, 2015 and invited again from dr. McNamara and prof. Reed for 1 June–30 September 2016.
 This Visiting Scholar status with library privileges (including online access) was extended to 30 September 2017 and again for: 1 January–31 December 2018 and from prof. Anis Bawarshi, Acting Chair, 1 January–15 September 2019.
 The English Department faculty voted in a quorum in May 2019 to change my status to Affiliate Associate Professor, which is a higher rank.
-The vote of the quorum was 45 yes, 0 no and 0 abstain.
 This new status has now been approved by the Dean of the College of Arts and Sciences as effective from 16 September 2019. * cf. ACADEMIC APPOINTMENTS above.